juanmnl/new-era-theme/README.md

 Beautiful color palette, readable, easy on the eyes and frontend-ish driven theme.

-* Best used with the redeye ui theme or one dark ui theme.
+* Best used with the redeye ui theme.

 (Still working but almost there, next step is building a specific new-era ui theme.)